 30 Great Places to See Holiday Lights

 The Scioto Mile, Columbus (pictured) Along the Scioto River, golden orbs hang from open pavilions and tree branches, and circles of color dance across the base of the fountains.
-The recently renovated riverfront has 250,000-plus LED lights, and a curved video screen by the interactive fountain shows images synched to music, including a chorus line of dancing gingerbread men that kids can't resist joining.
+The riverfront has 250,000-plus LED lights, and a curved video screen by the interactive fountain shows images synched to music, including a chorus line of dancing gingerbread men that kids can't resist joining.
 Free.
 November 17-January 31. sciotomile.com

 PNC Festival of Lights, Cincinnati Roam through the Cincinnati Zoo and Botanical Garden to see the 3 million twinkling LED lights, a puppet show, strolling entertainment and the zoo’s playful cold-climate animals.
 Admission charged.
 November 18–January 1 (closed December 25). cincinnatizoo.org